guidefari/here_hugo/apps/v2/src/content/bliki/effect-fibers.md

 ## Fibers are not threads

 Fibers run on the normal JavaScript runtime, usually its single main thread.
-Starting a fiber gives you concurrency, not another CPU thread.
+Use a Worker, Worker Thread, or separate process for parallel CPU work.

 While one fiber waits for I/O, a timer, or another asynchronous operation, Effect can run another.
-A CPU-heavy synchronous loop still blocks every fiber.
+A CPU-heavy synchronous loop blocks every fiber.

-Use a Worker, Worker Thread, or separate process for parallel CPU work.

 ## Interrupt work that is no longer useful